 Wash your hands frequently to remove bacteria that could clog pores and cause acne.
 Wash them after touching dirty surfaces and before applying makeup.

 There are various treatments for hormonal pimples.
 One of them includes using topical products containing retinoids.
 Retinoids are derivatives of vitamin A. They help reduce inflammation and prevent bacteria from entering the pore.

 Topical treatments include benzoyl peroxide, salicylic acid, sulphur, and resorcinol.
+Dermatologists advise using Salicylic Acid Cleanser, as it helps remove dead cells and unclog pores.
 Benzoyl peroxide is commonly used to treat acne.
-Salicylic acid helps remove dead cells and unclog pores.
 Sulphur kills bacteria and reduces inflammation.
 Resorcinol is a chemical that controls oil production and prevents bacteria from entering the pores.

 Oral treatments include antibiotics and anti-inflammatory drugs.
 Antibiotics kill bacteria and prevent infections.
 Anti-inflammatory drugs control swelling and redness.

 Baking soda is a great natural acne treatment!
 It works by absorbing oil and dirt from pores and helps prevent clogged pores.
 You can use baking soda directly on blemishes or mix it with water to make a paste and apply it to your face.

 Apple cider vinegar is another great home remedy for acne.
 Mix equal parts apple cider vinegar and water and then apply it to your skin.
 Leave it on for about 10 minutes before rinsing off.

 Honey is a great natural acne solution.
 Just mix honey and lemon juice together and rub it onto your face.
 Let it sit for 15-20 minutes and rinse off.